Pavan1009-prog/ai-finance-tracker/README.md

 - **Responsive Design**: Works on desktop, tablet, and mobile
 - **Keyboard Shortcuts**: Quick navigation and actions

-## 🚀 Quick Start

-1. **Visit the live demo** using the link above
-2. Click **"Load Demo Data"** to see the app in action
-3. Explore all features:
-   - Add transactions with AI categorization
-   - Set budgets and track spending
-   - View AI insights and predictions
-   - Analyze spending patterns with charts

 ## 💻 Technologies Used